 Changes to waste and recycling 2017

-Waste and recycling is an important service provided by the council and used by every household in South Gloucestershire.
+Waste and recycling is an important service provided used by every household in South Gloucestershire.
 Our updated Waste Strategy sets out our plans for the service from 2015 to 2020 and beyond to make sure that we reach our recycling targets and provide a service that can cater for our growing population.

 Waste Strategy 2015-2020